aspose-total/Aspose.Total-Products/total/en/net/conversion/tex-to-dxf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TEX file to DXF via C#" h2="Export TEX to DXF within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export TEX to DXF image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to export TEX to DXF image.

+The process of exporting TEX to DXF image involves two simple steps.
+First, you can use Aspose.PDF for .NET to export TEX to JPEG.
+This component provides a wide range of features that enable developers to easily convert TEX to JPEG.
+It supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.
+It also provides advanced features such as text extraction, image manipulation, and page manipulation.

+Once you have exported TEX to JPEG, you can use Aspose.Imaging for .NET to convert JPEG to DXF.
+This powerful Image Processing API provides a wide range of features that enable developers to easily convert JPEG to DXF.
+It supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.
+It also provides advanced features such as image manipulation, image resizing, and image cropping.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export TEX to DXF image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export TEX to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to DXF.
+By using Aspose.Total for .NET, developers can easily export TEX to DXF image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to export TEX to DXF image.
+The process of exporting TEX to DXF image involves two simple steps.
+First, you can use Aspose.PDF for .NET to export TEX to JPEG.
+After that, you can use Aspose.Imaging for .NET to convert JPEG to DXF.
+This powerful Image Processing API provides a wide range of features that enable developers to easily convert JPEG to DXF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}